evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 ## User interface and control

 Hyundai Kona Long Range has twin screens on a shared frame mounted with brackets on top of the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 12,3 inches large and has a 1920 x 720 pixels resolution.
-The touch screen at the right part of the shared frame is 12,3 inches large and has a 2880 x 1080 pixels resolution.
+The  screen behind the steering wheel on the left of the frame is 12,3 inches large.
+The touch screen at the right part of the shared frame is 12,3 inches large.

 <figur>